 One fundamental concept in the Epicurean understanding of economics is the concept of natural wealth.
 In our assessment of desires, we classify them as either natural or unnatural and as necessary or unnecessary.
 Those that are neither natural nor necessary, are said to be vain and empty.
 The natural measure of wealth is that which corresponds to our natural and necessary desires, as opposed to empty desires.

 This is how we believe that one who is able to fully enjoy the simple pleasures of things that are necessary (shelter, friends, simple foods, water), lives like a king.
 We have the proverbial example of Epicurus, who when he relished his favorite cheese sent to him by friends, felt like a God among mortals.
-To be able to find this kind of opulence in such simplicity in quintessential to Epicureanism.
+The goal of our nature is pleasure–not simplicity–however, being able to find this kind of opulence in such simplicity also allows us to better enjoy the greater amount of opulence when we have it, according to the Letter to Menoeceus.

 Natural wealth corresponds to the third of the Four Cures in our doctrine, which teaches that the things that are pleasant are easy to procure.
 Just as friendship is seen as a type of insurance against difficulties, and it’s not so much our friends’ help but the confident knowledge that they will help that gives us tranquility, similarly our knowledge that we can easily obtain a natural measure of wealth given our skills should give us imperturbability.

-Therefore, because the sage understands the natural measure of wealth, Philodemus says:
+The sage must understand the natural measure of wealth.
+Philodemus says:

 Indeed, I think that the right management of wealth lies in this: in not feeling distressed about what one loses and in not trapping oneself on treadmills because of an obsessive zeal concerning the more and the less.

-It’s not surprising that this indifference towards profit and loss is echoed in both the Gospels and the Bhagavad Gita: thinkers have for many millenia pondered this very important issue.
-The key here is not that the household manager will not work for a profit, but that –even as he prudently seeks profit– he has the confidence needed to live happily and pleasantly whether he gains or loses.
+It’s not surprising that this indifference towards profit and loss does not mean that the household manager will not work for a profit, but that –even as he prudently seeks profit– he has the confidence needed to live happily and pleasantly whether he gains or loses.

-Now, while we must hate the worship of Manon/Money, we must also be careful to understand the instrumentality of money and that it is, indeed, a natural and necessary desire in human society to have means of exchange so that we can meet our fundamental needs.
-Money is not evil, it’s simply instrumental and the evil lies in not having an accurate opinion about money.
+While we must not fall into the worship of Manon/Money, we must also be careful to understand the instrumentality of money and that it is, indeed, a natural and necessary desire in human society to have means of exchange so that we can meet our basic needs.
+Money is not evil, it’s simply instrumental, and the evil lies in not having an accurate opinion about money.
 Philodemus argued that to live penniless was impractical and conflicted with reason:

 Surely, Socrates always had the characteristic of impracticality.
 Besides, as regards his claim that five minae seem to him sufficient for the necessary and natural needs of men, that prosperity in life is something empty, and that he does not need anything more in addition to those, it is impracticable and conflicts with reason. – Philodemus, On Weath Management, Column IV